fetc95/pht-openfoam-lab53iacp/README.md

 The solvers were developed on [OpenFOAM from OpenCFD](www.openfoam.com) v2012 and tested for versions v1906, v1912, v2006, v2012.
 Please do the following steps to compile:

-1. Download ZIP this project from Github and move it to your $HOME/OpenFOAM Ubuntu directory.
+1. Download ZIP this project from Github and, through the prompt, move it to your $HOME/OpenFOAM Ubuntu directory.
 2. Unzip the archive by running "unzip pht-openfoam-lab53iacp-master.zip" and run "mv pht-openfoam-lab53iacp-master OpenFOAM-PHT53IACP" in the prompt.
 3. Run "echo 'source $HOME/OpenFOAM/OpenFOAM-PHT53IACP/etc/bashrc' >> ~/.bashrc" in the prompt.
 4. Run ". $HOME/.bashrc" in the prompt.